apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

 ## Enum API

 Proto enums are translated to Swift enums in a fairly straightforward manner.
-The resulting Swift enums conform to the `SwiftProtobuf.Enum` protocol which extends `RawRepresentable` with a `RawValue` of `Int`.
+The resulting Swift enums conform to the ``Enum`` protocol which extends `RawRepresentable` with a `RawValue` of `Int`.
 The generated Swift enum has a case for each enum value in the proto file.